 Student Services Deputy

 Our Student Services Deputy, Jeremy Bruse, is responsible for behaviour management at our college.
 He also manages student welfare and concerns, providing support and direction to the Student Services team, including Year Coordinators, College Psychologists, the Chaplain and the Attendance Officer.

 Our Heads of Learning Areas are responsible for managing and delivering subjects in the curriculum within their specific learning area.
 They also manage student issues in their learning area including behaviour, attendance and assessment.

-Nathan Squires – Teacher in Charge of Health and Physical Education
+Nathan Squires – Head of Health and Physical Education & Technologies

 John Townley - Teacher in Charge of IT

 Year Coordinators are responsible for year groups, with their primary focus on pastoral care of students.
 This may involve counselling or referring students to other services as well as organising reward and whole of year activities including camps and excursions.
 Parents should contact Year Coordinators to discuss issues such as homework for extended absences or progress reports on individual students.